 The District evaluated subsequent events for recognition and disclosure through July 15, 2018, the date which these financial statements were available to be issued.
-Management concluded that no material subsequent events have occurred since June 30, 2016 and 2015, respectively, which required recognition, or disclosure in such financial statements.
+Management concluded that no material subsequent events have occurred since June 30, 2017, which required recognition, or disclosure in such financial statements.